adcondev/my-learning-notes/RED2000/NOTES.md

 - I have worked on CI/CD pipelines and their refactoring for the pos-printer repository.
 I ensured that dependabot is properly configured and that PRs are automatically tagged based on file changes and size.
 Automerge should work correctly now.
 - I will focus this week in the PDF generation as an alternative output for receipts.
 I will research libraries and tools that can help with this task.
 Maroto seems a good option.
 As soon as i have a working prototype, i will create a PR for the image printing commands.
+- I studied more about techniques and patterns for caching, message queues and API styles and architectures.

 ---